lawrence-iviani/lisa-odas/demo/lisa-ODAS-receiver/README.md

-# Running ODAS using a MATRIX Creator/Voice board or
+# Running ODAS
+(using a MATRIX Voice board or a Respeaker 4 Mic)

 We assumed you have installed the necessary sw for the relative board (see INSTALL)